Search: 299 results

 Verse Conceptsequipping, physicalenemies, of Israel and JudahMercy, HumanSeaRoar Of NationsOppressorsSea, Metaphorical ReferencesPeople Without Mercy

-Behold, one will come up like a lion from the thicket of the Jordan to a perennially watered pasture; for in an instant I will make them run away from it, and whoever is chosen I will appoint over it.
-For who is like Me, and who will summon Me into court?
-And who then is the shepherd who can stand before Me?”
+“See, one will come up like a lion from the thicket of the Jordan against the enduring habitation [of Babylon] and its watered pastures; for in an instant I will make Babylon run from his land.
+I will appoint over Babylon the one whom I choose.
+For who is like Me, and who will summon Me [into court] and prosecute Me [for this]?
+Who is the [earthly] shepherd who can stand [defiantly] before Me?”

 Verse ConceptsChallengesShepherds, As Kings And LeadersInadequate ShepherdingGod Like A LionWho Is Like God?The Region Of Jordan